Vietnam.vn - Nền tảng quảng bá Việt Nam

 After watching the play, Armed Forces Hero Tu Cang could not hide his emotions when recalling old memories, feeling happy that today's young generation is paying enthusiastic attention to national history.

-Although he is 98 years old, Mr. Tu Cang still remembers and tells about the days of working as an intelligence agent, fighting for independence for the country.
+Although he is 98 years old, Mr. Tu Cang still remembers and recounts the days of working as an intelligence agent, fighting for independence for the country.
 During his entire revolutionary career, Mr. Tu Cang only had a few short months to live with his wife.
 After that, he worked as an intelligence agent for 28 years, far away from his family.

-The story of forging 'blue dragon ID'
+The story of counterfeiting 'blue dragon ID'

 Mr. Lam Quoc Dung (Dung Rau) is the person behind the "perfect covers" that help hundreds of officers and soldiers operate safely and openly in the heart of the enemy through forging personal documents, especially ID cards.

-He recalled that at that time, the process of making fake documents was extremely urgent.
+He recounted that at that time, the process of making fake documents was extremely urgent.
 The military region needed to gather about 200 soldiers.
 Most of them did not have documents and could not enter the city to fight.
-Therefore, he had to find a way to get them documents before Tet so they could assemble in time for the battle.
+Therefore, he had to find a way to get them documents before Tet so that they could assemble in time for the battle.

 Tu Cang - Photo 3.